 A person has one chance to appeal and it must be done within that timeframe indicated in the officer’s denial.

 Trying to immigrate to the United States is certainly not an easy task with today’s political climate.
 That said, it is still doable with the right paperwork and documents.
 Despite this fact, many people are deemed inadmissible to the country for a number of reasons.
 Inadmissibility in Oak Brook is understandably crushing for people who have traveled far.
 Do not let this status defeat your efforts of becoming a citizen.
 Choose to work with a lawyer who could help you.
-Call the office today to get started.
+Contact the office today to get started.